MikeRogers0/LivePage/README.md

 Or drag and drop the files from `/test/index.html` into your browser.

+### Releasing

+Run

+    npm run release

+Then upload the generated zip file to the chrome store.

 ## Roadmap

 The upcoming milestones can be found [on the GitHub milestones](https://github.com/MikeRogers0/LivePage/milestones) page.